 Don’t destroy your legs trying to schuss every inch of Telluride’s exceptionally varied terrain in the first day, but take a couple more exploratory runs in the afternoon.
 Revelation Bowl is an excellent zone for acclimating to the terrain.
 The runs are shorter by Telluride standards and it’s easy to bail out onto a groomed run if the snow is a little deep or the bumps are feeling a tad too big for day one.

-End the day with a bloody mary and a burger at Tomboy Tavern in Mountain Village.
-If you need to get back to downtown Telluride, hop a ride on the complimentary gondola!
+End the day with a Bloody Mary and a burger at Tomboy Tavern in Mountain Village.
+If you need to get back to downtown Telluride, grab a ride on the complimentary gondola!

-Day 3: Ski the resort in the morning and enjoy an afternoon exploring Telluride without skis or a board
+Day 3: Ski the resort in the morning and enjoy an afternoon exploring Telluride without skis or a snowboard

 Enjoy some early morning turns in your newly found favorite stashes, and then take the afternoon off to experience one of Telluride’s numerous non-skiing activities.